Great auk: Ecology and behaviour

 The great auk was never observed and described by modern scientists during its existence and is only known from the accounts of laymen, such as sailors, so its behaviour is not well known and difficult to reconstruct.
 Much may be inferred from its close, living relative, the razorbill, as well as from remaining soft tissue.

 Great auks walked slowly and sometimes used their wings to help them traverse rough terrain.
 When they did run, it was awkwardly and with short steps in a straight line.
 They had few natural predators, mainly large marine mammals, such as the orca, and white-tailed eagles.
 Polar bears preyed on nesting colonies of the great auk.
-Reportedly, this species had no innate fear of human beings, and their flightlessness and awkwardness on land compounded their vulnerability.
+Based on observations by the Naturalist Otto Fabricius (the only scientist to make primary observations on the great auk), some auks were "stupid and tame" whilst others were difficult to approach which he suggested was related to the bird's age.
 Humans preyed upon them as food, for feathers, and as specimens for museums and private collections.
 Great auks reacted to noises, but were rarely frightened by the sight of something.
 They used their bills aggressively both in the dense nesting sites and when threatened or captured by humans.
 These birds are believed to have had a life span of approximately 20 to 25 years.
 During the winter, the great auk migrated south, either in pairs or in small groups, but never with the entire nesting colony.

 The great auk was generally an excellent swimmer, using its wings to propel itself underwater.
 While swimming, the head was held up but the neck was drawn in.
 This species was capable of banking, veering, and turning underwater.
 The great auk was known to dive to depths of 75 m and it has been claimed that the species was able to dive to depths of 1 km.
 To conserve energy, most dives were shallow.
 It also could hold its breath for 15 minutes, longer than a seal.
 Its ability to dive so deeply reduced competition with other alcid species.
 The great auk was capable of accelerating underwater, then shooting out of the water to land on a rocky ledge above the ocean's surface.